Lemon-cmd/diffusion-jax/readme.md

     --learned_variance False \
     --clear_gpu_cache False
 ```
+Note, checkpointing is used and thus, you can continue training from a checkpoint if stopped abruptly.

 ##  Reloading Model
 Checkpointing of the model and management of model's checkpoints are done through [orbax](https://github.com/google/orbax).